xlladdins/xll/docs/Excel4MacrosH-P.md

 "InsertItem") assigns a macro named InsertItem to the key sequence CTRL+PLUS SIGN.

-Macro\_text    is the name of a macro that you want to run when key\_text is pressed.
+Macro\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of a macro that you want to run when key\_text is pressed.
 The reference must be in text form.

   - > If macro\_text is "" (empty text), nothing happens when key\_text
     > is pressed.
 This form of ON.KEY disables the normal meaning of